 When we look at our product investment, we also typically have some key priorities.
 These are sets of features and capabilities where we’ll make a larger investment and which we believe are critical to the future of our platform.
 For 2020, these priorities remain unchanged:

 - Artificial Intelligence.
-Nuxeo Insight was the first fully trainable AI service in our market.
+Nuxeo Insight was the first fully trainable [AI service in our content management market]/content-services-platform/ai/).
 In 2020, we will continue to invest in the Nuxeo Insight user experience, providing a simple paradigm for how users interact with our custom machine-learning models.

 - Cloud First.
 As I noted in my last blog post, cloud is a forgone conclusion for our customers.
 Today, it’s simply a question of where they run Nuxeo - in our cloud infrastructure or their own.
-In 2020, we’ll continue to invest in making the Nuxeo Platform easier to operate, maintain, and upgrade in the cloud (ours or theirs).
+In 2020, we’ll continue to invest in making the Nuxeo Platform easier to operate, maintain, and upgrade in the cloud, with our Cloud Content Management system (ours or theirs).

 Some Key Deliverables for 1H’20